 - Retail Trade (1.9 )

 - Rental, Hiring and Real Estate Services (1.9 )

 The three industries with the lowest location quotient relative to Western Australia were:

 Changes in location quotients over time reveal emerging or declining industry specialisations.

-The largest changes in the employment (Total) LQ between 2011/12 and 2016/17 in City of Mandurah were for these industries:
+The largest changes in the employment (total) LQ between 2015/16 and 2020/21 in the City of Mandurah were for these industries:

 - Rental, Hiring and Real Estate Services (+0.5)